dipy/dipy/doc/mission.rst

 ===================
 Mission of Statement

-The purpose of DiPy is to make it easier to do better diffusion MR imaging research.
+The purpose of dipy is to make it easier to do better diffusion MR imaging research.
 Following up with the NiPy mission statement we aim to build software that is

     * clearly written
     * clearly explained